Up to 75% of lower extremity amputations are performed on diabetics

 Here are some facts about waist measurement:

 It is important to note that a person can have a healthy BMI and have excess tummy fat.
-For example in my own case, I had a healthy BMI and only slight excess abdominal fat and I still developed Type 2 diabetes.
+For example, in my case, I had a healthy BMI and only slight excess abdominal fat, and I still developed Type 2 diabetes.
 This study concluded, "adults with high waist circumference had higher all-cause mortality risk regardless of BMI status".

-The only way to tell exactly is to have a body scan, but a tape measure is far more convenient and far less expensive.
+The only way to tell precisely is to have a body scan, but a tape measure is far more convenient and far less expensive.

-This makes it important to take your waist measurements, and keep a record.
-Here is the best method:
+For all the above reasons, it is essential to take your waist measurements periodically and keep a record.
+Here is the best method in five steps:

-Checking the table you can see that if your measurement is over 80cm for women, and 94cm for men, then you are at increased risk.
+Checking the illustration above, you can see that if your measurement is over 80cm for women, and 94cm for men, then you are at increased risk of developing diabetes.

 Here are the MOST IMPORTANT two measurements

 If your height divided by your waist measurement is greater than 2 then you have an elevated risk of developing Type 2 diabetes.
-Take this seriously, because there is no cure for diabetes, and if badly maanaged the consequences are dire.
+Take this seriously, because there is no cure for diabetes, and if poorly managed the consequences are dire.

 Since I was diagnosed at 50 with Type 2 diabetes I've been learning how to do bone-building fitness training which lowers my age.
 You can too.
 It's your choice.
 Walter